magento/devdocs/src/sut/developer.md

 ---
 group: software-update-guide
-title: Developer information for the safe upgrade tool
+title: Developer information
 functional_areas:
   - Upgrade
 ---

 This topic contains information for developers who want to know more technical information about the Magento Safe Upgrade Tool (SUT).
-With this knowledge you can familiarize yourself with SUT in order to customize any of the existing components in the tool.
+You can use this knowledge to customize the SUT's components.

 ## M-Ray integration